ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.rct/README.md

 **Tests:** ![Test and Release](https://github.com/lauff/ioBroker.rct/workflows/Test%20and%20Release/badge.svg)

+## Project NO LONGER MAINTAINED

+After I switched to Home Assistant, I do no longer maintain this adapter.
+If you are interested to take it over, please let me know.

 ## RCT adapter for ioBroker

 Please note that this is a private project and that I (Markus Lauff) am not related to RCT in any way.